 A free domain name for most of their plans is included for the first year.
 On top of that, some tiers also come with custom email accounts (e.g. firstname.lastname@example.org) for free.

 What we like: The most exciting feature about Webnode is that they offer an easy way to create multilingual sites; very few website builders have a feature like that.
 We also like their designs, which are modern and responsive – so they automatically look good on all devices.
 Their SEO features are also solid and have everything that most sites will need.

-What they should improve: Their blogging system is missing some key features like categories, tags or a native commenting system.
-If you are looking to create an online store, forget it – they haven’t yet implemented one in their newer editor.
+What they should improve: Their blogging system is missing some key features like tags or a native commenting system.
+If you are looking to create an online store, look elsewhere – their solution is pretty basic.
 Unlike Wix or Weebly they don’t have an app store; these can be really convenient as they let you install extensions that enhance your site’s capabilities.

 One.com is one thing: cheap.
 This Danish provider stormed into the website builder (and hosting) market a few years ago offering the lowest prices we’ve seen.
 They also provide hosting, which is really convenient if you need to use both a website builder and a CMS like WordPress.